openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step9.md

-In order to speed up deployment and testing, the SDK provides a mechanism to Run the Operator outside of a cluster.
+In order to speed up deployment and testing, the SDK provides a mechanism to run the Operator outside of a cluster.
 This method is preferred during the development cycle to speed up deployment and testing.

+## Copying Roles for local development
-It is also important that the Role path referenced in watches.yaml exists on your machine.
+It is important that the Role path referenced in watches.yaml exists on your machine.
 Since we are normally used to using a container where the Role is put on disk for us, we need to manually copy our Role to the configured Ansible Roles path (e.g /etc/ansible/roles).

 `cp -r ~/tutorial/memcached-operator/roles/dymurray.memcached_operator_role /opt/ansible/roles/`{{execute}}

+## Running with 'operator-sdk up local'
-Run the operator locally with the default kubernetes config file present at $HOME/.kube/config:
+Run the Operator locally with the default kubernetes config file present at $HOME/.kube/config:

 ```sh